Here are some tips for how to troubleshoot certain installation issues.

 OverOps is not active - No communication

-- Make sure OverOps is installed on the same machine you wish to monitor.
-Please verify that the Takipi folder exists on that machine: Win: C:\Takipi | macOS: /Library/Takipi | Linux: /opt/takipi If this folder doesn't exist, please re-install OverOps.
+- Verify that OverOps is installed on the same machine as the machine you wish to monitor and that the Takipi folder can also be found on that machine:

-- If all these settings seems to be correct, but you still see the same message while testing the connection, use the live chat or email us at: email@example.com.
+Note: Adding these servers to the proxy requires restarting the Collector.If these settings seem to be correct, but you still see the same message while testing the connection, use the live chat or email us at: email@example.com.

 - When you install OverOps on a machine, the key is stored in the secret.key file located in